 1. Pricing Like a Short-Term Rental

 You can’t charge $150/night and expect a traveling nurse to book 90 nights at that rate.
 Mid-term pricing should be 30-50% below your nightly STR rate.
 The volume and consistency make up the difference.
-If your 2BR goes for $150/night on Airbnb, price your monthly rate at $3,000-$3,500 (effectively $100-$117/night).
+If your 2BR goes for $150/night on Airbnb, price your term rental at $3,000-$3,500/month (effectively $100-$117/night).
 That’s competitive for mid-term and still wildly profitable.

-Some hosts skip the formal sublease because “it’s basically Airbnb but longer.”
+Some operators skip the formal sublease because “it’s basically Airbnb but longer.”
 Wrong.
-A mid-term tenant without a lease can create legal headaches that an Airbnb guest never could.
-In many states, a tenant staying 30+ days has tenant rights—including the right to a formal eviction process if they stop paying.
+A mid-term tenant without a lease agreement can create legal headaches that short term guests never could.
+In many states, a tenant staying 30+ days has full tenant rights, including the right to a formal eviction process.
 Always use a proper lease.
+Always collect a security deposit.
 Always.

 3. Under-Furnishing the Kitchen

-Short-term guests microwave leftovers.
+Short term guests microwave leftovers.
 Mid-term tenants cook real meals every day for months.
-If your kitchen has two pots and a dull knife, you’ll get bad reviews and tenants won’t extend.
+If your kitchen has two pots and a dull knife, you’ll get bad reviews and tenants won’t extend their lease terms.
 Invest in a complete, quality kitchen setup.
 It costs maybe $300 more and pays for itself in tenant satisfaction and extensions.

 4. Not Screening Tenants

-Airbnb has its review system.
 With direct bookings on Furnished Finder or Zillow, screening is on you.
-Run background checks, verify employment (especially for traveling nurses—ask for their contract assignment letter), and collect a security deposit.
-One bad mid-term tenant can cost you thousands in damages and lost income over 3 months.
+Run background checks, verify employment, for traveling medical professionals, ask for their contract assignment letter.
+One bad mid-term tenant can cost thousands in property damage and lost rental income over 3 months.

 5. Overlooking Insurance

-Standard renter’s insurance probably won’t cover your subletting arrangement.
-You need a policy that specifically covers furnished rental operations.
+Standard renter’s insurance won’t cover your subletting arrangement.
 Companies like Proper Insurance and CBIZ offer policies designed for arbitrage operators.
-Expect $100-$200/month per unit—build it into your expense model.
+Budget $100-$200/month per unit.
+One liability claim without coverage can wipe out years of profit.
+Details in our insurance guide.

 Don’t try mid-term arbitrage in a beach town with no hospitals, no corporate offices, and no military base.
-The demand drivers are completely different from STR.
+The local demand drivers are completely different from short-term.
 Nashville works.
 Myrtle Beach doesn’t.
 San Antonio works.
 Key West doesn’t.
 Match your market to the tenant profile.

 Getting Started: Your First Mid-Term Arbitrage Unit

 Ready to actually do this?
-Here’s the step-by-step path.
+Here’s the step-by-step path to launching your first unit.

-- Pick your market: Choose a city from the table above, or any metro with major hospitals, military installations, or corporate headquarters
+- Pick your market: Choose a city from the table above, or any metro with major hospitals, military installations, or corporate headquarters.
+Research local regulations to confirm 30+ day stays are exempt from STR requirements in your target area

 - Find the right property: 2BR apartments near hospitals are the sweet spot.
-Use Zillow/Apartments.com to identify units in the $1,400-$2,000 rent range within 15 minutes of a major hospital
+Use Zillow and Apartments.com to identify units in the $1,400-$2,000 monthly rent range within 15 minutes of a major hospital

 - Furnish the unit: Budget $4,000-$6,000 for a complete 2BR setup.
 Buy quality but not luxury.
 IKEA plus Amazon basics gets it done

-- List on multiple platforms: Furnished Finder (day one), Airbnb with 30-day minimum, Zillow furnished filter, and your own simple website if you scale beyond 3 units
+- List on multiple platforms: Furnished Finder (day one), Airbnb with 30-day minimum, Zillow furnished filter, and CHBO for corporate clients

-- Price competitively: Research what similar furnished units rent for in your area on Furnished Finder.
-Price 5-10% below the top listings to book fast while you build reviews
+- Price competitively: Research what similar furnished units rent for on Furnished Finder in your area.
+Price 5-10% below the top listings to book fast while building reviews

 Frequently Asked Questions